 On November 4, 2015, the Company issued 300,000 shares of the Company's Common Stock to Dominion Harbor Group LLC ("Dominion"), pursuant to a settlement agreement entered into with Dominion on October 30, 2015.
-In connection with this transaction, the Company valued the shares at the quoted market price on the date of grant at 1.71 per share or 513,000.
+In connection with this transaction, the Company valued the shares at the quoted market price on the date of grant at \$1.71 per share or \$513,000.
 The transaction did not involve any underwriters, underwriting discounts or commissions, or any public offering.
 The issuance of these securities was deemed to be exempt from the registration requirements of the Securities Act by virtue of Section 4(a)(2) thereof, as a transaction by an issuer not involving a public offering.

 On December 9, 2015, the Company entered into an agreement with Melechdavid, Inc. ("Melechdavid"), pursuant to which the Company agreed to issue 100,000 shares of the Company's Common Stock.
 In connection with this transaction, the Company valued the shares at the quoted market price on the date of grant at \$1.61 per share or \$161,000.
 The transaction did not involve any underwriters, underwriting discounts or commissions, or any public offering.
 The issuance of these securities was deemed to be exempt from the registration requirements of the Securities Act by virtue of Section 4(a)(2) thereof, as a transaction by an issuer not involving a public offering.
+The shares were issued pursuant to this transaction on January 25, 2016.